nandabritto/Search_your_brand/README.md

  1. Ensure all dependencies are listed on requirements.txt.

- Write on python terminal ` pip3 freeze > requirements.txt"` and a list with all requirements will be created to be read by Heroku.
+ Write on python terminal ` pip3 freeze > requirements.txt` and a list with all requirements will be created to be read by Heroku.

  2. Setting up your Heroku